 Aside from his photographic pursuits, Muybridge was caught up in one of the most sensational criminal trials of the 1870s.
 In 1872 he married a much younger woman, Flora Shallcross Stone, and they had a son, Florado.
 However, Muybridge discovered that Flora was having an affair with a man called Harry Larkyns.
 Perhaps Florado was not Muybridge’s son after all?
 Devastated by this discovery, Muybridge shot Larkyns point-blank in the chest and killed him.
 After a harrowing murder trial, the jury gave a verdict of ‘justifiable homicide’ and Muybridge walked free.
 Sadly, following Flora’s death in 1875, he gave Florado up for adoption.

 During the 1893 Chicago Columbian Exposition, Muybridge showcased his work in the specially constructed Zoopraxographical Hall.
-However, his zoopraxiscope had been overtaken by newer technologies, and disappointingly his exhibit was the worst-performing of the entire fair.
+However, his zoopraxiscope had been overtaken by newer technologies, and disappointingly his exhibit was one of the worst-performing of the entire fair.
 Muybridge moved back to Kingston in 1894.
 Apart from a trip to America to settle his affairs, he remained in the area until his death in 1904.

 During this time Muybridge became good friends with Borough Librarian Benjamin Carter.
-This probably influenced his decision to leave his collection to Kingston Museum, which was built next to Kingston Library, opening six months after Muybridge’s death.
+This probably influenced his decision to leave his collection to Kingston Museum, which was built next to Kingston Library, opening five months after Muybridge’s death.